 A telecommunication loyalty program is a customer retention tool that helps organizations keep their customers by providing hyper-relevant rewards, benefits, extra services, and, quite often, partner deals.
 A common threat for telecom brands is the lack of personal touch: once the deal is closed, no inherent loyalty is formed, and customers immediately start looking at other offers once their subscription is over.
 Telecom loyalty programs are designed to combat this behavior:

 - Omnichannel: Such programs are generally omnichannel to match the existing holistic customer view of telecom companies.
-No matter where the deal is made – online or at a customer service branch – all information should be stored in one place.
+No matter where the deal is made – online, at a customer service branch, or even a virtual phone number – all information should be stored in one place.

 - No personalization: Customers in telecom have a wide range of backgrounds and interests, which generally makes personalization desirable, yet difficult.
 To combat this problem, telecom loyalty programs should engage customers outside of the buying cycle.